ballerina-platform/ballerina-distribution/examples/graphql-hierarchical-resource-paths/graphql_hierarchical_resource_paths.md

 # GraphQL service - Hierarchical resource paths

-The Ballerina GraphQL module allows using hierarchical resource paths in the GraphQL resources.
+The Ballerina `graphql` module allows using hierarchical resource paths in the GraphQL resources.
 When hierarchical resource paths are used, a GraphQL output object type is created for each intermediate path segment with the same name.
 Every sub-path under a path segment is added as a field of the created type.
 Hierarchical paths can be used when there is no need to define the GraphQL output object types explicitly.

 ::: code graphql_hierarchical_resource_paths.bal :::